kyma-project/kyma/docs/api-gateway/03-02-whitelisted-domains.md

 By default, the only allowed domain is the domain of the Kyma cluster.

->**NOTE:** You can disable the allowlist mechanism by changing the value of the `config.enableDomainAllowList` override in the api-gateway component chart.
+To disable the allowlist mechanism, override the value of the **config.enableDomainAllowList** parameter in the API Gateway chart.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)